Leaders Go First

 • Resolve with your leaders to keep doing what you’ve been doing and try harder.

-• Don’t waste time asking the difficult questions.
-Confronting conflicting values.
+• Don’t waste time asking the difficult questions or confronting conflicting values.
 Amazon a book.
 Go to a conference.
 Launch the program that promises to solve everything!

 Yes.
 Do that first…unless you already have!